 Round Face Shape

-If the results show you have a circular face then here are three tips to bringing out the best in you:
+If the results show you have a circular face then here are three tips for bringing out the best in you:

 - A short back and sides will make your head appear longer and render you with a more chiselled look.